husaenaf/scrape-nike-selenium/README.md

 # scrape-nike-selenium
-scraping data in nike.com using beutifulsoup and flask with python programming fatadev.com
+scraping data in nike.com using beutifulsoup, selenium and flask with python programming fatadev.com